 Tennis Elbow treatments

-Tennis elbow (lateral epicondylitis) is commonly treated with exercise programs, cortisone injections, or platelet rich plasma injections, all of which are very successful at treating tennis elbow
+Tennis elbow (lateral epicondylitis) is commonly treated with exercise programs, cortisone injections, or rarely surgery, all of which are very successful at treating tennis elbow

 Golfer’s Elbow treatments

-Golfer’s elbow (medial epicondylitis) is commonly treated with exercise programs, cortisone injections, or platelet rich plasma injections, all of which are very successful at treating tennis elbow
+Golfer’s elbow (medial epicondylitis) is commonly treated with exercise programs, cortisone injections, or rarely surgery, all of which are very successful at treating tennis elbow

 Tommy John injury reconstruction

 The inside ligament of the elbow is repaired or reconstructed in pitchers or other throwing athletes after a throwing injury

 Commonly performed after a patient experiences numbness and tingling in the elbow and hand, freeing up the nerve from any compression